Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 The city manager works with the mayor, the department heads and the town council to make sure the city is serving the best interests of the people who live there.
 A city manager is hired by the town council or by the mayor with the approval of the town council.
 Once hired, the city manager works to fulfill the executive and administrative duties of the municipal government.

-Duties of the city manager
+Duties of a city manager

 The city manager fulfills a wide variety of duties.
 Depending on the size of the city government, they may have the help of various department heads and assistants.
 The duties of a city manager include: